nathanenglehart/nathanenglehart.github.io/z-score.md

 comments: false
 ---

-In statistics, the Standard Score, commonly known as a Z-score, is used to calculate the number of standard deviations away from the mean for specific data points.
-This calculation is highly useful for various applications, including the difference in population proportions test. \
+The Standard Score, commonly known as a Z-score, is used to calculate how far away from the mean a specific data point is in terms of standard deviations.
+This calculation is highly useful for various applications, including the difference in proportions test. \
 \
 The equation for the Z score for a raw score $x$ is computed by \\[Z = \frac{x - \mu}{\sigma}\\] where $\sigma$ is the standard deviation of the population and $\mu$ is the population mean. \
 \
-As such, before calculating a Z-score, one must compute the mean, given by \\[\mu = \frac{\sum x_i}{N}\\] where $x_i$ represents each value from the population and $N$ represents the number of terms in the population. \
+Before calculating a Z-score, one must compute the mean, given by \\[\mu = \frac{\sum x_i}{N}\\] where $x_i$ represents each value from the population and $N$ represents the size of the population. \
 \
 One must also compute the the standard deviation, given by \\[\sigma = \sqrt{\frac{\sum (x_i - \mu)^2}{N}} \\]
-where, again, $x_i$ represents each value from the population and $N$ represents the number of terms in the population. \
+where, again, $x_i$ represents each value from the population and $N$ represents the size of the population. \
 \
 Thus, to compute the Z-score of 1 in a population of 1, 2, 3, 4, and 5, we can write